 Your Master’s thesis project can be carried out either in our division or at your home university.
 The majority of projects in the division are carried out in co-operation with industry both in and outside Sweden.
 We often receive project requests and ideas from industry, which we try to coordinate with the wishes of our students.
 We recommend that you, at an early stage (already around February/March), discuss possible thesis topics with teachers in the division.
 They will be your advisors and examiners.
 Please also feel free to contact potential industrial partners and suggest thesis topics of your own.

-Since the thesis is an important opportunity for you to apply and extend the knowledge gained during your studies, it is essential that you, already in an early planning stage, involve one of the teachers at the department.
-The advisors/examiners at the department are responsible for the thesis having the required quality.
+Since the thesis is an important opportunity for you to apply and extend the knowledge gained during your studies, it is essential that you, already in an early planning stage, involve one of the teachers at the division.
+The advisors/examiners at the division are responsible for the thesis having the required quality.
 This means that it is the examiner who has final say on whether the project will be approved as a Master’s thesis project or not.
 The reason for this is to ensure that the project has a well defined topic that can be investigated properly within the given time – usually 20 weeks – and will result in a engineering report of good quality.
 The examiner signs the thesis exam form.

 Your thesis topic has to be registered before you start thesis work.
 At registration there should be a clear description of the thesis topic, a work plan, a time schedule, as well as names and addresses of all those involved (you and the supervisors).
 The time schedule should also include dates for both the half time presentation and the final presentation of your thesis.